bazelbuild/bazel/site/docs/crosstool-reference.md

    <td><strong><code>per_object_debug_info</code></strong>
    </td>
     <td>Enabled if the <code>supports_fission</code> attribute is set in the
-        `CROSSTOOL` file and the current compilation mode is specified in the
+        <code>CROSSTOOL</code> file and the current compilation mode is specified in the
         <code>--fission</code> flag.
    </td>
   </tr>